Cardiac electrophysiology: Action potential, automaticity and vectors

-In order to understand how an electrical vector generates a wave on the ECG curve, it is crucial to understand how ECG leads function.
+In order to understand how an electrical vector generates a wave on the ECG curve, it is crucial to understand how ECG leads are constructed.
 Note that the ECG leads will be discussed in detail in the next chapter; here we only mention aspects relevant to electrical vectors.
 The electrocardiograph (ECG machine) uses two electrodes to calculate one ECG curve (Figure 6).
 This is done by comparing the electrical potentials detected by each of the electrodes.
 One electrode is defined as positive (also called exploring electrode) and the other is negative (also called reference electrode).
 The electrocardiograph compares the electrical potentials detected by the exploring electrode and the reference electrode.
-The machine is constructed such that a vector heading towards the exploring electrode yields a positive deflection (wave) on the ECG curve.
+The machine is constructed such that a vector heading toward the exploring electrode yields a positive deflection (wave) on the ECG curve.
 A vector heading away from the exploring electrode yields a negative wave (Figure 6).

 Now that the relation between electrical vectors and ECG waves has been clarified, it is time to study the main vectors of the heart and how they give rise to the classical ECG curve.
-Leads V1 and V5 have been selected of pedagogical reasons.
+Leads V1 and V5 have been selected for pedagogical reasons.
 V1 and V5 primarily detect vectors traveling in the horizontal plane.
 This is due to the placement of the exploring electrode and the reference.
 The exploring electrode is placed anteriorly on the chest wall.
 The reference is slightly more complicated because it is derived by taking the average of the potentials recorded by the limb electrodes (right arm, left arm, left leg) and this yields a reference located in the chest (Figure 7).
-This will be discussed in greater detail in the next chapter but for the current discussion it is sufficient to note that the exploring electrode is located anteriorly on the chest and the reference point is located inside the chest (Figure 7).
+This will be discussed in greater detail in the next chapter but for the current discussion, it is sufficient to note that the exploring electrode is located anteriorly on the chest and the reference point is located inside the chest (Figure 7).
 We shall now examine the main electrical vectors of the heart and how they are reflected in V1 and V5.
 Study this figure carefully, as it explains the genesis and appearance of the P, Q, R and S waves on the ECG curve.

 The first vector: the atria

 The first vector originates from atrial depolarization.
 The depolarization starts in the sinoatrial node, from where it spreads through the right atrium and subsequently to the left atrium.
 During activation of the right atrium, the vector is directed anteriorly and to the left (and downwards).
-The vector turns left and somewhat backwards as the depolarization heads towards the left atrium.
+The vector turns left and somewhat backward as the depolarization heads toward the left atrium.
 Thus, the atrial vector is slightly curved (Figure 7).
 Lead V1 detects the initial vector heading towards it and displays a positive deflection, the P-wave.
 V1 may also detect that the vector heads away from it when the left atrium is activated and this might yield a small negative deflection on the terminal portion of the P-wave (Figure 7).
-Lead V5 on the other hand, only notes vectors heading towards it (albeit with varying angle) throughout the course of atrial activation and therefore displays a uniformly positive P-wave.
+Lead V5 on the other hand, only notes vectors heading towards it (albeit with varying angles) throughout the course of atrial activation and therefore displays a uniformly positive P-wave.

 The second vector: the ventricular (interventricular) septum

 The ventricular septum receives Purkinje fibers from the left bundle branch and therefore depolarization proceeds from its left side towards its right side.
 The vector is directed forward and to the right.
 The ventricular septum is relatively small, which is why V1 displays a small positive wave (r-wave) and V5 displays a small negative wave (q-wave).
-Thus, it is the same electrical vector that results in an r-wave in V1 and q-wave in V5.
+Thus, it is the same electrical vector that results in an r-wave in V1 and a q-wave in V5.